Local terms for the categorical trace: Completion of proofs, I

 \section{Completion of proofs, I}

-In this section we will prove Theorems \ref{T:true}(a) and \ref{T:true2}(a),(b).
-Since arguments are similar in all cases, we will first describe the proof of \rt{true}(a) in detail, and then indicate what changes are needed to treat the other cases.
+In this section we will prove Theorems~\ref{T:true}(a), \ref{T:reftrue}(a), \ref{T:true2}(a),(b) and \rp{refined}.
+Since arguments are similar in all cases, we will first describe the proof of \rt{reftrue}(a) in detail, and then indicate what changes are needed to treat the other cases.